 Revolve Invites you to a Deep Dive Webinar with Martin Gagel from Market Radius Research

 VANCOUVER, BC, Nov.
-7, 2022 /PRNewswire/ - Revolve Renewable Power Corp.
+7, 2022 /CNW/ - Revolve Renewable Power Corp.
 REVV ("Revolve" or the "Company") is pleased to invite you to register for an institutional level discussion and Q&A.

 Revolve's CEO, Steve Dalton and President, Omar Bojorquez will join Martin Gagel of Market Radius Research for a deep dive webinar.